 The principal activity of the Company is to invest in UK properties so as to increase the capacity of councils and social sector organisations ("SSOs") to deliver front line services.
 SSOs are organisations that exist primarily to deliver a positive social impact such as social housing and care facilities, and the Company will work with the SSOs to invest in existing or develop new properties, which will be purchased by the Company and leased to the SSOs.
-The investment objective of the Company is capital growth and income generation.
-The Company will aim for a balanced approach to financial return and social impact from each investment and will acquire interests only in Permitted Investments as defined in the Company's Information Memorandum.
+The investment objective of the Company was capital growth and income generation.
+The Company aimed for a balanced approach to financial return and social impact from each investment and acquired interests only in Permitted Investments as defined in the Company's Information Memorandum.
+The Fund is now in its Realisation Period and Cheyne Capital is working to achieve a realisation of all investments and the ultimate liquidation of the Fund.
+During 2023, Cheyne continued to work towards a realisation of the Fund's remaining investments in Bristol, Barnet and Croydon.